-Singapore holds first contested presidential vote in over a decade
+Singapore ex-deputy PM Shanmugaratnam elected president

 - Shifting sentiments -

-Another candidate, former insurance executive Tan Kin Lian, 75, has gained the support of several opposition leaders.
+Another candidate, former insurance executive Tan Kin Lian, 75, had gained the support of several opposition leaders but only picked up 13.88 percent of votes.

-The third contender, Ng Kok Song, 75, is the former chief investment officer of Singapore sovereign wealth fund GIC, which manages the country's foreign reserves.

-The vote will have no exit polls before a result is announced late Friday night.

 "The presidential election is increasingly being treated as a general election," said Mustafa Izzuddin, a political analyst with consultancy Solaris Strategies Singapore.